Maitreyapatel/maitreyapatel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first-year Ph.D. student at Arizona State University (ASU).
+I am a Ph.D. student at Arizona State University (ASU).
 I am working alongside [Yezhou Yang](https://yezhouyang.engineering.asu.edu) and [Chitta Baral](https://cogintlab-asu.github.io/).
 I closely collaborate with [Tejas Gokhale](https://www.tejasgokhale.com) and [Changhoon Kim](https://sites.google.com/asu.edu/changhoonkim).
  <!-- from the University of Maryland and Changhoon Kim, a Ph.D.
 Candidate. -->
 <!-- I receieved my master's in computer science with a [thesis](https://www.proquest.com/openview/a3e03e583ae1ebb3be1004f80efc1261/1?pq-origsite=gscholar&cbl=18750&diss=y) in December 2022 from ASU. -->